uniba-dsg/betsy/README.md

  -o,--open-results-in-browser          Opens results in default browser -c,--check-deployment                 Verifies deployment instead of test
                                        success
- -h,--help                             Print out usage information
+ -e,--use-external-partner-service     Use external partner service instead of internal one -h,--help                             Print out usage information

 GROUPS for <engines> and <processes> are in CAPITAL LETTERS.